-Warranties and indemnities in intellectual property right assignments Express warranties from assignor
+Warranties and indemnities in intellectual property right assignments

+Express warranties from assignor

 24. Is it usual for an assignee to seek certain express warranties from an assignor in an IP assignment?
-If yes, comment on whether the following clauses reflect the scope of express warranties typically given by an assignor and, if not, set out below any necessary amendments so that they do (where no amendments are necessary, insert "no amendments").
+If yes, comment on whether the clauses below reflect the scope of express warranties typically given by an assignor and, if not, set out any necessary amendments so that they do: